mikkelertbjerg/gRPC-vs-REST/README.md

 ![Rest Results](Graphics/REST_%20Average%20time%20in%20seconds%2C%20per%20request_response.svg)

-As can be seen in the results above, the difference between small payload single instance and a single instance of a large payloads are small compared to daily tasks.
-A small single payload being exactly 1.98 mean response time and a large being 2.64 seconds.
+As seen in the results above, the difference between a single small payload and a single large payload is small in the context of a daily task.
+A single small payload has a mean response time of  and a large being 2.64 seconds.
 But in relation to each other its a 33% increase in response time.

 To put this into perspective a small payload contains 9 values of data.
 A large payload contains (6*9)^2 or 2916 values.
 This means that we have requested 32300% more data and it only took 33% longer.